INTP and INFP Relationships: Compatibility, Love, and Friendship

 • They are idealistic and would usually consider themselves to be optimists.

 Female INFPs embody many characteristics that are most commonly associated with women.
 They are gentle and caring and are natural nurturers.
 They are very empathetic and tend to prioritize other people’s needs before their own.
-Because of this, their ideal relationships are usually with other feeling types.
+Because of this, their ideal relationships are usually with different feeling types.
 But this doesn’t mean successful relationship pairings don’t happen between feelers and thinkers.
-This is where honest communication is important.
+This is where honest communication is essential.

-4 Characteristics of female INFPs
+4 Characteristics of Female INFPs

-• In social situations, they may prefer to be quiet and just listen.
+• In social situations, they may prefer to be quiet and listen.

 • They are emotionally complex and can often be misunderstood by others.